-Despite being Korea’s second most populous city, Busan isn’t content to settle for just being Korea’s second city.
-With a rich history and a growing international cultural presence, Busan offers plenty to see and do throughout the city that can cater to its expat community.
+As the second biggest city in the country, Busan is one of South Korea's most popular destinations.
+With a rich history and a growing international cultural presence, Busan offers plenty to see and do throughout the city that caters to its locals, visitors and expat community.

 Gamcheon Culture Village

-In 2019, Busan opened the Dream Theater, its first theatre to host touring musical productions.
-In addition to theatrical productions in Korean, the Dream Theater has already hosted international English productions.
+In 2019, Busan opened the Dream Theatre, its first mega-scale theatre to host touring musical productions.
+In addition to theatrical productions in Korean, the Dream Theatre has also hosted international English productions.

-Much of Busan’s historical sites can be found in its mountains, with the most prominent sites scattered around Geumjeong Mountain.
+The Geumjeong Mountain is dotted with prominent historical sites, including some fascinating ancient temples.
 Visitors can either hike or take a cable car up to the mountain trails.
-There they’ll see the gates, walls, and watchtowers of Geumjeong Fortress.
-On the eastern end of the mountain is Beomeosa, the largest Buddhist temple in Busan.
+Once there, they’ll see the gates, walls, and watchtowers of Geumjeong Fortress, and on the eastern end of the mountain is Beomeosa, the largest Buddhist temple in Busan.

 United Nations Memorial Cemetery